 What Is Restoration of Status?
 (IRPR R.182 / R.183)

-"Restoration of status" is a mechanism under Canadian immigration law that allows a foreign national whose temporary resident status has expired — and who did not maintain implied status — to apply from within Canada to regain status.
-It is governed by IRPR R.182 and R.183.
+"Restoration of status" is a mechanism under Canadian immigration law that lets a foreign national whose temporary resident status has expired, and who did not have maintained status, apply from within Canada to regain status.
+It is governed mainly by IRPR R.182.
+Maintaining your stay through a timely extension is governed by R.183.
+In plain terms: restoration is the safety net for people who fell out of status, not a routine way to extend a stay.

 Restoration is not the same as extending your stay.
-An extension (applying for a Visitor Record) must be applied for before your current status expires.
-Restoration is the remedy available after status has already lapsed — subject to the strict 90-day window.
+An extension (for a visitor, applying for a Visitor Record) must be filed before your current status expires.
+Restoration is the remedy available after status has already lapsed, and only within the strict 90-day window.
+What this means for you: if your stay has not yet expired, you should be applying for an extension, not restoration; restoration only becomes relevant once the expiry date has passed.

-Key distinction: If you applied for an extension before your status expired, you are in implied status (IRPR R.183(5)) and are not out of status.
-Restoration applies when you did not apply in time and your status has actually lapsed.
-The two scenarios have different legal foundations and different procedural paths.
+Key distinction: if you applied to extend or change your status BEFORE it expired, you generally have maintained status (the current term for what used to be called "implied status") and you are not out of status.
+Restoration applies when you did NOT apply in time and your status has actually lapsed.
+The two scenarios rest on different rules (R.183 for maintained status, R.182 for restoration) and follow different procedural paths.
+Confirm which situation applies to you on canada.ca.

 The 90-Day Window: How It Works

 Under IRPR R.182, a foreign national may apply to restore their visitor status if they do so within 90 days of losing that status.
-The clock starts from the date your authorized stay expired — not from when you realized it had expired.
+The clock starts on the date your authorized stay expired, not from when you realized it had expired.
+This is why knowing your exact expiry date matters: for visitors it is usually the date stamped in your passport or shown on your Visitor Record, and if no specific date was given a standard period (commonly six months) generally applies.
+If you are unsure of your expiry date, check your entry stamp or your IRCC account before counting the 90 days.

 Your visitor status expired on January 1.
-You have until March 31 (90 days) to submit a restoration application from inside Canada.
-If you apply on April 1, you are outside the window and restoration is no longer available.
+You generally have until roughly March 31 (about 90 days) to submit a restoration application from inside Canada.
+If you apply on April 1, you are outside the window and restoration is generally no longer available.
+Because the exact last day can shift with how days are counted, treat the deadline as a hard limit and apply well before it rather than on the final day.

-You are not in implied status during the restoration application period.
-Unlike an extension application filed before status expiry, a restoration application filed after expiry does not automatically grant you implied status.
-You are technically in Canada without status while the restoration application is pending — though IRCC generally does not take enforcement action against applicants in active restoration.
-The distinction matters for work and study authorization.
+You do not have maintained status during the restoration period.
+Unlike an extension filed before your status expired, a restoration application filed after expiry does not give you maintained (implied) status.
+You are technically in Canada without status while the restoration application is pending.
+In practice IRCC generally does not take enforcement action against someone with an active, in-time restoration application, but you have no authorization to work or study during this period, and an officer can still refuse the application.
+Verify the current rules on canada.ca.

 Eligibility Requirements for Restoration

-To be eligible for restoration of visitor status under IRPR R.182, you must meet all of the following conditions:
+To be eligible for restoration of visitor status under IRPR R.182, you generally must meet all of the following conditions.
+An officer assesses each application, so meeting these does not guarantee approval:

 - ✓You are still inside Canada at the time of applying (restoration cannot be done from outside Canada)